A Burchnall-Chaundy-Krichever Theory for Fractional Differential Operators: The spectral field of a point in Sato's Grassmannian

 implying that $f(z)h(g(z))W\subseteq W$ so that $f(z)h(g(z))\in A_W$.
 Note that $\deg(g(z))>0$ so $h(g(z))$ is a nonzero element of $A_W$.
 Thus $f(z)$ is in the fraction field of $A_W$, which proves the proposition. \end{proof}

-We should not interpret the previous propsition to mean that $K_W$ is nothing more than the fraction field of $A_W$ always.
+We should not interpret the previous proposition to mean that $K_W$ is nothing more than the fraction field of $A_W$ always.
 Indeed, $K_W$ can be nontrivial even when $A_W$ is trivial. \begin{ex} Consider the point $W\in\Gr_+(0)$ defined by

 Suppose that $f(z)\in A_W$, i.e. that $f(z)W\subseteq W$.
 Since $1\in W$, it follows that $f(z)\in W$.
 Furthermore, $zW\subseteq\mathbb L_+$ so $f(z) = \sum_{j=-1}^m a_jz^j$ for some $a_j \in \bbc$ for $- 1\leq j \leq m$.
 Thus $f(z)z^{2n} = \sum_{j=-1}^m a_jz^{j+2n}$ must be in $W$ implying that